caozhichongchong/arg_ranker/README.md

         * to compute the abundance of ARGs as copy number of ARGs per bacterial cell (recommended)
             * download the kraken2 standard database (50 GB of disk space): `kraken2-build --standard --db $KRAKENDB` \
             where $KRAKENDB is your preferred database name/location
-            * MicrobeCensu: `git clone https://github.com/snayfach/MicrobeCensus && cd MicrobeCensus && python setup.py install` to estimate the average genome size for metagenomes.
+            * MicrobeCensu: `pip install MicrobeCensus` or `git clone https://github.com/snayfach/MicrobeCensus && cd MicrobeCensus && python setup.py install` to estimate the average genome size for metagenomes.
             (https://github.com/snayfach/MicrobeCensus)
         * to compute the abundance of ARGs as copy number of ARGs per 16S
             * download the kraken2 16S database (73.2 MB of disk space): `kraken2-build --db $DBNAME --special greengenes`